 We want to build on the existing resources that families and children have available, reducing confusion by having a 'single front door' and developing an accessible suite of tools, translated and available for all of our families.

-We want to work with places which understand their population and can build on existing local initiatives.
+We want to work with places which understand their population and can build on existing local initiatives so that we can improve outcomes for children, young people and families across Frimley.